 Watch this short Youtube video prepared by Michael Saunders:

 Where to Retire in Punta Gorda and Home Prices

 There is a host of active adult communities and many attractive traditional neighborhoods such as Punta Gorda Isles along the wide Peace River as it runs into the Gulf.
 Those neighborhoods are very desirable with the homes being restored or replaced in some cases.
 See the Punta Gorda active communities link at top right of page.
-The median sale price was $243,000 in the 1st quarter of 2020, according to the National Association of Realtors.
-The Zillow Home Value Index was $243,883 in early 2020 and Zillow referred to it as a "Hot" market at this time.
-Compared to Naples, Venice, and comparable parts of Fort Myers, homes are very affordable here.
+The median sale price was $376,300 in the1st quarter of 2022 up close to 35% during the past year, according to the National Association of Realtors.
+Compared to Naples, Venice, and comparable parts of Fort Myers, homes are more affordable here.

 Crowds in season and traffic.
 Hurricane season can be dangerous.
 The town was devastated by a hurricane but is trying very hard to come back.
 There are still large undeveloped lots in the downtown area, but very few vacant buildings - a good sign.

 Punta Gorda attracts a community of retirees who want to live in an understated community in a warm climate.
 The median age is about 67 and the household income is above the Florida median.